Project Description

 Detailed description of the proposed solution:

 The burners and combustion air supply fans remain in place but are only switched on in case of malfunction of the recovery solution.
-The Eco-Stock® discharge flow is regulated to maintain the same mixing temperature (air injected into the chambers).
+Eco-Stock® discharge flow is regulated to maintain the same mixing temperature (air injected into the chambers).

 The technical data are therefore identical for both cases, but the evolution of the economic and environmental data is indicated whenever necessary.